Britain Covey

-Early life and education
+Early life

 Covey grew up in Provo, Utah, and attended Timpview High School.
 He is the grandson of author Stephen Covey.
+Covey earned the Eagle Scout rank in 2015 with the Utah National Parks Council.
 In high school, Covey played two years at quarterback and led his team to a 26–0 record.
 He totaled 4492 passing yards and threw for 56 touchdowns, while also making 2904 rushing yards and scoring 44 touchdowns as a runner.
 He finished his high school career fourth all-time in Utah touchdowns (with 111), despite only playing two years as a starter.
 He was twice the Utah Valley Football Player of the Year and led Timpview to back-to-back state championships.
 Covey made nearly 7,400 yards of total offense at the school.